rockkingjy/OpenTracker/readme.md

 **Don't worry**, it will be explained fully in the [Notes](https://github.com/rockkingjy/OpenTracker/tree/master/notes).
 All the maths details of the Not-that-easy algorithms are explaned fully from the very beginning.
 If **you have headache of reading the papers**(as most of us have), this is a good tutorial.
 (Check [Notes](https://github.com/rockkingjy/OpenTracker/tree/master/notes)(draft now)).

-Or, **if you have problems with implement a complicate cutting-edge algorithms, check this!
+Or, **if you have problems with the implementation of a complicate cutting-edge algorithms, check this!
 You will get something!**

 <p align="center">
     <img src="images/Crossing.gif", width="480">